 - The small dessert bowls are excellent for toddlers, beading, painting, eating, feeding the dog and cat, etc.

-- Montessori toddler table and chair (or another low work surface suitable for toddlers, preschoolers, and kindergarteners to cut the banana).
+- Montessori toddler table and chair (or another low work surface suitable for toddlers, preschoolers, and kindergarteners) for cutting the banana.

 This quick and easy homeschool learning activity takes only minutes to set up.
 If your children have never tried cutting a banana, show them how to cut a whole banana fruit before offering this Montessori practical life activity.
 Follow the simple, step-by-step instructions for the Montessori practical life activity below.
 Everything proceeds from top to bottom and left to right to encourage reading readiness.

-Ensure you are deliberate when demonstrating how to cut a banana.
-Young children are imitative creatures and will often repeat the actions they see adults around them doing.
+Be deliberate in your actions when demonstrating how to cut a banana.
+Young children are imitative creatures who tend to repeat the actions they see adults around them doing.
 This is why it is essential to complete each step in the exact order and in the precise way that you would like your child to do the activity from start to finish.

 Banana Cutting Montessori Practical Life Activity Step-by-Step Instructions:

-Cutting a banana is a Montessori practical life and food preparation activity that can boost your child’s self-esteem and help them develop independence in the kitchen.
-Allowing children to incorporate the sequential manner of the entire Montessori practical life activity helps build healthy work habits.
+Cutting a banana is a Montessori practical life and food-preparation activity that can help them develop independence in the kitchen, boost their self-esteem, strengthen fine motor skills, and more.
+Teaching children to follow the sequence Montessori designed for practical life activities can help young children build healthy work habits.
+Try this hands-on activity at home or in the classroom with the step-by-step instructions below:

 1. Put on an apron or work shirt: